Ammon Bundy: COVID-19 protests

+St. Luke's Hospital protest and defamation verdict

+In March 2022, Bundy staged a protest at St. Luke's Boise, a hospital, where he and an associate Diego Rodriguez, demanded that Rodriguez's infant grandson—who had been found severely malnourished and put into protective care for several days—be returned.
+The baby boy, aged 10 months, was severely malnourished and had a distended stomach and hollow eyes; he was not able to sit up.
+At the protest at the hospital, Bundy was arrested for trespassing.
+He served 12 days in jail.
+After later pleading guilty to first-offense trespassing, the hospital's claim for 12 million dollars in damages was tentatively dropped.
+Bundy was then sentenced to 90 days in jail (with 78 days suspended) and one year of unsupervised probation, meaning that he did not have to serve any more time in jail.

 2022 Idaho gubernatorial election

 On May 21, 2021, Bundy filed paperwork to run for governor in the state of Idaho in 2022.
 However, being his own campaign treasurer and not being a registered voter in the state, his paperwork was rejected.
 He had later claimed that while he did file treasurer appointment paperwork, he had not made up his mind regarding a gubernatorial run.
 On June 19, 2021, he announced a bid for the Republican nomination, indicating that his aims are to protect Idaho from "Joe Biden and those in the Deep State that control him," stating that they are attempting to eliminate freedom of religion, gun rights, and parental rights.
 Bundy says he wants to eliminate property taxation and Idaho state income taxes.
 Bundy's electoral bid was endorsed by Trump advisor Roger Stone, despite Bundy's vocal opposition to Trump's immigration policies.

-On February 17, 2022, after reports began circulating that he had cut a mutual endorsement deal with Republican Lt.
-Gov. Janice McGeachin, Bundy made a post on Twitter calling those reports false, declaring, "the Republican establishment in Idaho is full of filth and corruption and they refuse to put forth the party platform," and they are in a "corrupt and wicked state."
-After attacks on various prominent Idaho Republicans, including state party Chairman Jonathan Parker ("wearing a wig and masturbating in public)", U.S. Senator Mike Crapo and former governor Butch Otter (arrests for DUI), state representative Greg Cheney [sic] (domestic violence and suicide threats), state senator Fred Martin (entering a high school girls' bathroom, twice), Ada County Sheriff Steve Bartlett (trading promotions for sexual favors), and U.S. Senator Larry Craig (soliciting sex in an airport bathroom), Bundy concluded by stating his intention to reclaim the Republican Party, "take back control of the Idaho government," and "restore... conservative values" by running as an independent candidate "behind the actual Republican platform" rather than in the Republican primary.
-Bundy's campaign was interrupted on March 12; he was arrested for trespassing at a hospital in Idaho.
-Bundy was attempting to interfere with officers investigating reports of child neglect.
-He came in third in the November 8, 2022, Idaho general election.
+On February 17, 2022, Bundy dropped out of the Republican primary race, announcing that he would instead run as an independent candidate, saying that "The Republican Party platform is the platform I stand behind but the Republican establishment in Idaho is full of filth and corruption."
+He came in third in the November 2022, Idaho general election.
+Brad Little, the Republican incumbent, won reelection with 358,598 (60.52%) of the vote; Democratic challenger Stephen Heidt received 120,160 (20.28%), and Bundy received 101,835 votes (17.19%).